joey-qytyku/OS-90-fixed/docs/Manual/3_Memory/4_Chains.md

 Consider this example: M_Alloc(1, 1, NULL).
 The committed pages are allocated first in the chain, and then the uncommitted pages are memorized.
 4096 bytes are committed and 4096 bytes are not.
 `bytes_commit` may never be zero.

+> This function MUST succeed.
+It will do everything possible to ensure a complete allocation, and collateral pages are the first to be wiped.
+If there is not enough swap space to free enough page frames, the system will crash.

 ## M_Free